argoproj/argoproj/community/feature-status.md

 ## What it means for Argo contributors

-If you are contributing with new feature in one of the Argo projects, please classify it with one of the statuses described in this document.
+If you are contributing a feature in one of the Argo projects, please classify it with one of the statuses described in this document.
 The current status should be indicated next to every feature in our official documentation.
 The format of a feature status in the